shopware5/devdocs/source/designers-guide/lightweight-backend-modules/index.md

 }
 ```

-The Response object contains the result of the called method and contains the following members:
+The Response object contains the result of the called method and has the following members:

 ```js
 {